Just Us (DJ Khaled song)

-"Just Us" is a song by American producer DJ Khaled featuring American R&B singer SZA from Khaled's 2019 album Father of Asahd.
-It was serviced to contemporary hit radio on May 21, 2019 as the fourth single off the album.
+"Just Us" is a song by American producer DJ Khaled featuring R&B singer SZA from Khaled's 2019 album Father of Asahd.
+It was serviced to contemporary hit radio on May 21, 2019, as the fourth single off the album.
 The song samples Outkast's "Ms. Jackson".

 Critical reception

 Thomas Hobbs of NME praised SZA's performance on the song and described it as "mixtape freestyle".
 A.D.
 Amorosi of Variety called the track "simmering" and stated that the song sounds out of place on a DJ Khaled album.

 Music video

-On April 15, 2019, Khaled first teased the video on his Instagram.
-The music video was released on May 17, 2019, along with a video of "Higher", which also appears on the album.
+On April 15, 2019, Khaled first teased the video on Instagram.
+It was released on May 17, 2019, along with a video of "Higher", which also appears on the album.
 It was directed by Joseph Kahn.

-Use in media

-The song was featured in the 2022 film Scream.